 5. Assuming All of Your Ideas Need Patents to be Protected

-Patents provide huge competitive advantages to businesses, but once you file for a patent, your idea will be made publicly available in as few as 18 months.
+Patents can provide huge competitive advantages to businesses, but once you file for a patent, your idea will be made publicly available in as few as 18 months.
 Anyone can learn about it.
-If you develop an invention that can be held as a secret, then you should consider protecting it as a trade secret rather than filing for a patent.
+If you develop an invention that can be held as a secret, then you should also consider protecting it as a trade secret rather than filing a patent application.

-This is an area where you need to work with business experts and an intellectual property attorney to determine which protection is right for you and your company—a patent or a trade secret protection program.
+This is an area where you need to work with business experts and an intellectual property attorney to determine which protection is right for you and your company— patent protection or trade secret protection.